How To Stop Worrying About My Health?

 Unfortunately, too many people mistake worry as being something that ‘just happens’ or ‘happens TO them,” and is therefore, beyond their control.
 But because worry is a learned behavior, we HAVE full control over it, which is why we have full control over anxiety (anxiety results when we allow ourselves to behave apprehensively).

 One of the best ways to overcome problematic worry is to learn how to contain.
-And one of the best ways to learn how to contain is with the help of an experienced anxiety disorder coach/consultant/therapist.
-So if you are looking for immediate help, I (Jim Folk) suggest you connect with one of our recommended coaches/consultants/therapists.
+And one of the best ways to learn how to contain is with the help of an experienced anxiety disorder therapist.
+If you are looking for immediate help, I (Jim Folk) suggest you connect with one of our recommended coaches/consultants/therapists.

 Yes, there are many self-help resources available about worry.
 But typically, worry that includes health and medical sensitivities is stubborn.
-Working with an experienced coach/consultant/therapist is the fastest and most effective way to move forward, as a self-help method is generally less effective and takes far longer.
+Working with an experienced anxiety disorder therapist is the most effective way to move forward, as a self-help method is generally less effective and takes far longer.

 Again, if you are looking for immediate help, working with an experienced anxiety disorder coach/consultant/therapist is the best option.

 We have answers to over 1000 common questions about anxiety in Chapter 10 in the Recovery Support area.

 The combination of good self-help information and working with an experienced anxiety disorder therapist is the most effective way to address anxiety disorder and its many symptoms.
 Until the core causes of anxiety are addressed - the underlying factors that motivate apprehensive behavior - a struggle with anxiety disorder can return again and again.
 Identifying and successfully addressing anxiety's underlying factors is the best way to overcome problematic anxiety.